 The first flight of this aircraft was in August, 2014.
 EAA reported on that flight, click here for the story.

-In 2019/2020 the Alpha Electro obtained an EASA Type Certificate (EASA.A.573 TCDS), and its name was changed into Velis Electro.
-Some of the major configuration changes is that the aircraft will be equipped with the wings of the Virus 121 SW and also have a larger capacity battery of 24.8 kWh.
+In 2020 the Alpha Electro obtained an EASA Type Certificate (EASA.A.573 TCDS), and its name was changed into Velis Electro.
+Some of the major configuration changes are that the aircraft will be equipped with the wings of the Virus 121 SW and also have a larger capacity battery of 24.8 kWh.
 The liquid cooled battery consists, like the Alpha Electro, of two packs: one in the back and one in front of the cabin.
 These continue to be the weak point in energy density and service longevity too.

 The following short list of specifications were available at AERO: